 - Historical extraction of the PG seam and associated subsidence has caused depressurisation of overlying coal seams, namely Lemington 19 and the overlying Lemington 15.
 Lemington 10 has also been impacted in some areas. - Extraction of the ULD seam and associated subsidence has caused the depressurisation of overlying Arties seams.
-This depressurisation is on-going and the seam has not been completely depressurised. - All of the seams between the Lemington seams and the currently mined ULD seam are undergoing depressurisation at a constant rate.
-This depressurisation is a site wide response which is more related to general mining at the site rather than the extraction of individual longwall panels.

-The underlying seams have not been impacted and maintain their natural state confinement, with the exception of the Upper Lower Liddell (ULLD) seam in the vicinity of VWP installation - WMLC334.
+This depressurisation is ongoing and the seam has not been completely depressurised. - All of the seams between the Lemington seams and the currently mined ULD seam are undergoing depressurisation at a constant rate.
+This depressurisation is a site wide response, which is more related to general mining at the site rather than the extraction of individual longwall panels. - The underlying seams have not been impacted and maintain their natural state confinement, with the exception of the Upper Lower Liddell (ULLD) seam in the vicinity of VWP installation WMLC334.
 Data pertaining to the ULLD seam at WMLC334 shows the seam is completely depressurised at this location.
 WMLC334 is located adjacent the southern end of LW101 and has shown a constant rate of depressurisation since its installation in early 2012, which coincides with the beginning of mining in the ULD seam.
-This is not an expected response to longwall mining and the phenomenon was noted in the RPS end of panel report (2014).
-The ULLD seam is expected to be fully depressurised as mining develops in that seam into the future.
+This is not an expected response to longwall mining and the phenomenon was noted in the RPS end of panel report (2014). - The observed impacts to the groundwater regime at Ashton at the end of mining in LW104 are in line with approved impacts as outlined in the 2001 environmental impact study and the 2009 Bowmans Creek environmental assessment.